cds-snc/simplify-privacy-statements-V2/README.md

 # April 2023 Update

+## Running it locally
+At the moment, it is still possible to run locally, one way is simply running `npm run dev`

 As part of the Migration to AWS from Heroku, infrastructure for this was created and is hosted on AWS.

 ## Requires